 Situation Response 4.
 Staff death • sudden, accidental; a after school or on weekend Initial response: implement Counseling Response Plan make special note of other staff who are close to that person and may need extra support (e.g. subs, relief from classes) inform other schools that have students who may be impacted Longer term issues: 5.
-Staff deathsudden, accidentalduring school hours Initial response: implement Counseling Response Plan call staff together to inform them of known details at the earliest opportunity inform students as soon as possible hold staff meeting at the end of the day administration or other staff member could assume responsibility for affected classes inform other schools that have students who may be impacted; support will be needed for them Longer term issues: 6.
+Staff deathsudden, accidentalduring school hours Initial response: implement Counseling Response Plan call staff together to inform them of known details at the earliest opportunity inform students as soon as possible hold staff meeting at the end of the day administration or other staff member could assume responsibility for affected classes inform other schools that have students who may be impacted; support will be needed for them Longer term issues: some type of memorial service or tribute may be planned staff who need help with bereavement issues 6.
 Staff Suicide Initial response: implement Counseling Response Plan may not have accurate information initially, but it is important to tell students and staff what is confirmed by police or police spokesperson, as soon as possible when confirming to students that a death has been a suicide, include the message that suicide is never an acceptable alternative to problems take special note of other staff who are close to that person and may need extra support (e.g. subs, relief from classes) the class(es) of the teacher who has committed suicide will need coverage plus emotional support inform other schools that have students who may be impacted; support will be needed for them Longer term issues: • memorial service at school is generally not advised • staff may need help with bereavement and other emotional issues (EAP possible resource) • may be continuing emotional confusion among students and staff